ApentengJoseph/DogApp/README.md

 This application was build with Angular version 14 and also Angular Material.

-This project made full utilized the dog.ceo api (https://dog.ceo/dog-api/documentation/).
+This project made full utilization of the dog.ceo API (https://dog.ceo/dog-api/documentation/).

 The application home-page provides a random dog photo gallery and a button for the user to select specific categories to view images related to the selection on a new page.
 The user can click on any image to view that particular image.